pitkant/fennica/inst/examples/gender.md

 ### Data sources

-The name-gender mappings are collected from the following sources:
+The [name-gender mappings](https://github.com/rOpenGov/bibliographica/blob/master/inst/extdata/gendermap.csv) were collected from the following sources using [this script](https://github.com/rOpenGov/bibliographica/blob/master/inst/extdata/data.gender.R):

   * U.S. Social Security Administration baby name data as implemented in the babynames and gender R packages.
 For each year from 1880 to 2013, the number of children of each sex given each name.
 All names with more than 5 uses are given.
   * The U.S. Census data in the Integrated Public Use Microdata Series as implemented in the genderdata R package